64anushka/typroject/README.md

-# typroject
-SALES ANALYTICS: A STATISTICAL APPROACH TOWARDS OPTIMAL SOLUTIONS
+#SALES ANALYTICS: A STATISTICAL APPROACH TOWARDS OPTIMAL SOLUTIONS

 In this project we have analyzed the sales data provided to us by two shops-a pharmaceutical shop and the other a departmental store using different statistical techniques.